RicardoCavalheiro123/ldts-project-assignment-g1303-1/README.md

 - **Factory Method :** So we have applied the **Factory Method** pattern. **Element** is an abstract class that has an abstract **draw** method which is overridden by the Hero and Robot classes; that way when you are drawing the board it knows how to draw each class.
 We also did the same thing for the Concrete Blocks, Destructable Blocks and Bomb.

-**Implementation**

-Element is an abstract class which is responsible for creating the moving elements of the board but only the subclasses know how to draw themselves.
+- **Implementation :** Element is an abstract class which is responsible for creating the moving elements of the board but only the subclasses know how to draw themselves.

 ![img]()